Register a food business

 Find more information about the requirements below.

-If you’re constructing a food business in an empty premises, or making changes to an existing food premises, you need to follow theses requirements:
+If you’re constructing a food premises from an empty shop, making changes to an existing food premises, or even considering using your own home kitchen commercially, please read the information below to help your journey.

 Helpful information: